smuellerd/pepquery/docs/source/webapplication.rst

 **Parameters to set**

 Here is a list of parameters you can send in the Web Application.
-In `italic` you can find one of the inputs for the example above.
+In `italic` you can find one input for the example above.

-- MS/MS dataset: select one MS/MS dataset which you want to search. `CPTAC_TCGA_Colon_cancer_Proteome_PDC000111`
+- **MS/MS dataset**: select one MS/MS dataset which you want to search. `CPTAC_TCGA_Colon_cancer_Proteome_PDC000111`
-- Task type: novel or known peptide/protein identification. `Novel peptide/protein`
+- **Task type**: novel or known peptide/protein identification. `Novel peptide/protein`
-- Target event: select the sequence class you provide (Peptide, protein and DNA sequences). `Peptide sequence`
+- **Target event**: select the sequence class you provide (Peptide, protein and DNA sequences). `Peptide sequence`
-- Input peptide/protein/DNA sequence or a protein ID.
-For one search, only one sequence is accepted. `LVVVGADGVGK`
+- **Input peptide/protein/DNA sequence or a protein ID**: For one search, only one sequence is accepted. `LVVVGADGVGK`
-- Reference database: a protein reference database. `gencode_v34_human`
+- **Reference database**: a protein reference database. `gencode_v34_human`
-- Scoring algorithm: peptide spectrum scoring algorithm: Hyperscore and MVH are available and Hyperscore is recommended. `Hyperscore`
+- **Scoring algorithm**: peptide spectrum scoring algorithm: Hyperscore and MVH are available and Hyperscore is recommended. `Hyperscore`
-- Fast searching mode: choose to use the fast mode for searching or not.
+- **Fast searching mode**: choose to use the fast mode for searching or not.
 In fast mode, only one better match from reference peptide-based competitive filtering steps will be returned. `Yes`

 **Results**